favonia/homotopy/README.md

 # Copyright

-Lots of code is copied from [Nil's repository](http://www.cse.chalmers.se/~nad/repos/equality/) (with my significant refactoring).
-We both released our code under [BSD 3](http://www.opensource.org/licenses/BSD-3-Clause).
+See `LICENSE.md` for more information.
-Please consider using open-source licenses in your derived work to maximize the availability and usefulness, thanks.
+Please consider using open-source licenses in your derived work to maximize the availability and usefulness.

 # Documentation